tranhelen/tranhelen/_drafts/2017-01-02-breakitdown.md

     <p>THE UNIVERSE IS LIKE A VERY LARGE SYSTEM</p>
 </blockquote>

 We like to build systems.
 This is true of every culture on earth.
 Democracy is a system.
 Local governments are systems.
 Garbage collection is a system.
 Banks are systems.
 All of these things are components of the much larger system, the universe.
 You get the point.
-We build systems to help us deal with problems in hopes that the system will build or solve for us.
+We build systems to help us deal with problems in hopes that the system will then solve it for us.

 There are many fundamental theorems worth reading about in the book, but I'll defer to it to explain them all to you.
 The important takeaway is within the first ten pages,